pcjustin/Master_Thesis/README.md

-# Master_Thesis
-Adaptive Transcoding HTTP Live Streaming System
+# Adaptive Transcoding HTTP Live Streaming System

 The project was my master's thesis.
 The project is `Open Source` for sharing if it can help you improve something.